 An accurately-drafted agreement through a reputable agent can also help protect you as a lessee and avoid future legal complications.

-Semarang allows foreigners to buy a property in the city with a freehold title, as long as you appoint a nominee of Indonesian nationality.
-The nominee will serve as the legal owner and their name will show on the land certificate.
+Semarang allows foreigners to buy a property in the city with a freehold title, as long as you appoint a local partner of Indonesian nationality.
+The local partner will serve as the legal owner and their name will show on the land certificate.

 Therefore, to protect your rights and interests, an agreement is essential as well for this form of transaction.